-An officer will not be assigned to work Contractual Police Services on a scheduled vacation day unless they specifically requests assignment.
+An officer will not be assigned to work Contractual Police Services on a scheduled vacation day unless he/she specifically requests assignment.
 A "Not Available" request shall be made for any not available days associated with vacation days.

 Special Requests: